 This process allows the safe exposure of buried services or utilities including gas, electric, water, telecoms and fibre.
 This technology and approach avoids the requirement for invasive digging methods such as hand digging or the use of traditional mechanical excavators, thereby virtually eliminating possible cable or service damage.

-The process is simple - A Suction or Vacuum Excavator, (see diagram on right) generates a high volume flow of air by means of its single/twin/triple or even quod air fans.
+The process is simple - A Suction Excavator generates a high volume flow of air by means of its single/twin/triple or even quad air fans.

 Air flows through the machines intake nozzle and hose into a series of chambers, including the main material storage tank, before passing through a micro mesh filter system and then out into the atmosphere.

-We were one of the first fleet operators to offer a Suction/Vacuum Excavation service in the UK and as such have built a strong customer base across many industries and gained invaluable experience.
+We were one of the first fleet operators to offer a Suction Excavation service in the UK and as such have built a strong customer base across many industries and gained invaluable experience.

 Force One Limited.
 Company registered in England.
 Registration number 5293964.
 Registered address; 24 Longhill Road, March, Cambridgeshire.
 PE15 0BL